top of page

 Mindfulness-Based Art Therapy

 Mindfulness complements the art therapy process beautifully.
-One approach, known as R.A.I.N.
-(Recognize, Allow, Investigate, Nurture), encourages awareness and compassion toward our emotions.
-When paired with artmaking, it becomes a powerful way to explore what we feel and respond with care rather than judgment.
+When paired with artmaking, it becomes a powerful way to explore our inner world and respond with care rather than judgment.
+This softening towards ourselves can help us engage more compassionately with the world around us.

 "Dialectical behaviour therapy (DBT) is an evidence-based model of therapy that helps people learn and use new skills and strategies so that they build lives they feel are worth living" (CAMH, 2025).

 In September and October, I completed two of seven DBT training courses as I work towards DBT certification through Wilfred Laurier University.
-I continue to integrate these approaches into my art therapy practice, through supportive mindfulness techniques and backed by clinical supervision.
+I continue to integrate my ongoing learning into my art therapy practice where appropriate, through supportive mindfulness techniques and backed by clinical supervision.

-In a mindfulness-based art therapy session, this process is paired with art-making to deepen self-awareness and create a soothing anchor during difficult moments.
+Mindfulness-based art therapy can deepen self-awareness and create a soothing anchor during difficult moments.
 Art provides both distance and connection — allowing you to safely process your experiences while restoring emotional balance.

 Healing often begins in small, mindful moments of attention —one breath, one brushstroke at a time.

 Mindfulness-based art therapy is one of the many approaches I share in my practice.
-If you’re curious to experience this work, I invite you to join my upcoming online “Slow & Flow” Art Therapy Group beginning in mid-January (dates to be announced soon).
+If you’re curious to experience this work, I invite you to join my upcoming online “Flowing with the River” Art Therapy Group beginning in March.
 Enrollment is now open.

 References: